 Without a profound comprehension of customer attitude and their behavior, your business might not have a chance in a highly competitive market.
 However, understanding your clients as a group instead of individuals is not enough to get a competitive advantage.
 That’s why consumer segmentation based on unique behavioral attributes, the intensity of satisfaction or dissatisfaction (attitude), and ability to act on their satisfaction or dissatisfaction (competitive market dynamics) is critical in managing their loyalty.

 When you consider the variables mentioned above, all your customers will fall into one of categories: loyalists, defectors, mercenaries, or hostages.
 Each category is characterized by different loyalty behavior (table “Customer Segments in the Apostle model”).
 Let’s get a closer look at all of them.

 Loyalists– this group is made up of customers who are satisfied or completely satisfied.
 They also buys a product from you repeatedly and stay loyal.
 They are one of the most valuable assets you can earn, as not only they guarantee your company gets regular revenues, but also they spread a positive word about your brand, giving you a free and genuine advertisement.

 - Near Apostles are almost as satisfied and loyal as Apostles, but they need something more.

 Mercenaries are satisfied customers, but they switch between brands.
-They are usually price sensitive, looking for bargains and best offers, buying on impulse, pursuing fashion trends.
+They are usually price-sensitive, looking for bargains and best offers, buying on impulse, pursuing fashion trends.
 They don’t feel any attachment to particular brands.
-They usually expensive to acquire and difficult to keep.
+They are usually expensive to acquire and difficult to keep.

 Defectors are probably the biggest nuisance to your company.
 They are neither satisfied nor loyal and very often spread negative word-of-mouth about your brand, ruining your reputation.